Ret-2-Go on vacation!

 really latch on to with them.
 The fights themselves also disappoint.
 The boss

 you know it or drag on for too long.
-Even the final boss has a concept at her
+Even the final boss has a core concept that the series has done before.

 Too easy I